chrisnoonan98675/site/xl-testview/how-to/connect-to-a-jenkins-job.markdown

 - Jenkins
 tags:
 - jenkins
-- test results
 - import
 ---

-XL TestView provides a jenkins plugin that will send the results of a jenkins build automatically to XL TestView.
+XL TestView provides a Jenkins plugin that will send the results of a Jenkins build automatically to XL TestView.
 This article describes how to install and configure the XL TestView Jenkins plugin.

 ## Step 1 Install the XL TestView plugin